 In this short article, we will discuss reactive streams in Java.
 This tutorial is the first of a series on reactive programming in Java and Spring Framework.
-It will lay down the basis that is required for the next tutorials.
-I am a big advocate of reactive streams and I find them very fun to program as they require a shift from the imperative way of thinking to which we are all used to.
+It will lay down the basis that is required for the following tutorials.
+I am a big advocate of reactive streams, and I find them fun to program as they require a shift from the imperative way of thinking we are all used to.

 Reactive Programming, Reactive systems, and Reactive streams.

-Reactive Programming is a declarative programming paradigm concerned with data streams and the propagation of change.
+Reactive Programming is a declarative programming paradigm concerned with data streams and change propagation.
 It is fundamentally asynchronous and event/message-driven.
 When a request is made to a resource, the resource use does not block while waiting for the response.
 It can move to something else while listening to events or messages that will tell it the state of execution of its request.